maraffi881/katettu/adr/ADR-003-integration-style.md

 Adopt a hybrid API-led + event-driven integration pattern:

-- Synchronous REST or GraphQL for on-demand queries and commands.
+- Synchronous REST for on-demand queries and commands.
 - Signed webhooks and an internal event backbone for state-change notifications.
 - Prefer outbound connections originating from the on-premises side where possible.
 - Use versioned contracts (OpenAPI / AsyncAPI) and CloudEvents where appropriate.